Reginleif88/proxtagger/README.md

    - Filter VMs/Containers by Host, VMID range, and Name pattern using the dedicated filter panel.
    - Select all VMs/Containers that match the current filter criteria with a single click.
    - Global search bar supporting **regular expressions** for powerful table filtering across all columns.
+- **Conditional Tag Management**
+   - Create automated rules that apply or remove tags based on VM/container properties.
+   - Advanced condition builder with AND/OR logic operators for complex filtering.
+   - THEN/ELSE actions - different behaviors for matching vs non-matching VMs.
+   - Schedule rules to run automatically via cron expressions or execute manually.
+   - Test mode with dry-run capabilities to preview changes.
+   - Rule execution history and comprehensive logging.
 - **Backup & Restore**
    - Download tag configurations as JSON files.
    - Restore tags from previous backups.
    - Automatic tag backup on initial setup.
 - **Interactive UI**
-   - Dynamic table enhances Browse large numbers of VMs/Containers.
+   - Dynamic table to browse large numbers of VMs/Containers.
    - Consistent toast notifications provide feedback for user actions.
 - **Security & Flexibility**
    - Uses Proxmox API tokens for secure authentication.